CloudTrail concepts - Amazon CloudTrail

 An event in CloudTrail is the record of an activity in an Amazon account.
 This activity can be an action taken by an IAM identity, or service that is monitorable by CloudTrail.
 CloudTrail events provide a history of both API and non-API account activity made through the Amazon Web Services Management Console, Amazon SDKs, command line tools, and other Amazon services.

-CloudTrail logs three types of events:
+CloudTrail logs four types of events:

 All event types use a CloudTrail JSON log format.